w3c/wai-statements/content/generator.md

 permalink: /planning/statements/generator/   # Add the language shortcode to the end, with no slash at the end.
 For example /path/to/file/fr
 ref: /planning/statements/generator/    # Do not change this
 parent_path: /planning/statements/  # Do not change this

-github:
-  repository: w3c/wai-statements
-  path: content/generator.md   # Add the language shortcode to the middle of the filename, for example: index.fr.md

 external_css: /content-images/wai-statements/generator.css
 changelog: planning/statements/changelog/ # Do not change this